If you’ve decided to do the Candida Diet, well done! Now all you have to do is stick to it.

 When you start the Candida Diet, you may feel overwhelmed by the changes in your dietary habits.
 That’s okay – everyone worries about how they’ll cope with less caffeine and fewer sugary snacks!

 You can help reduce the intensity of the diet by easing into it gradually.
-You don’t necessarily have to quit your favorite treats cold turkey.
+You don’t necessarily have to quit your favorite treats on day 1.
 That’s why some Candida dieters find it better to slowly change their diet for a few weeks before fully adopting the Candida diet protocols.

 This is especially recommended if your current diet is very different from the Candida diet, or if you’re addicted to sweets and junk food.